acidbiscuit/axios-cache-adapter/README.md

 `setup()` returns an instance of `axios` pre-configured with the cache adapter.
 The cache `store` is conveniently attached to the `axios` instance as `instance.cache` for easy access.

+All the other parameters passed in the `options` will be passed directly to the [`axios.create`](https://github.com/mzabriskie/axios#creating-an-instance) method.

 ### axios(config)

 It is also possible to provide cache configuration per request.